prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 = Do you have any other free plugins? =

 Thanks for asking; yes, we've got a few.
-Check out this profile page - https://profiles.wordpress.org/DavidAnderson/ .
+Check out this profile page - <a href="https://profiles.wordpress.org/DavidAnderson">https://profiles.wordpress.org/DavidAnderson/</a>.

 == Changelog ==